choderalab/download-qca-datasets/openff-default/OptimizationDataset/README.md

     >grep_logging_complete.sh
     >bsub < download.sh

-    Use `merge_hdf.ipynb` to merge HDF5 into a single file.
+    `merge_hdf.ipynb` was used to merge the HDF5 files into a single file.